northriptl/saasi/README.md

 Script Aimed At Securing Installs

-The goal of this script is to secure debian based linux boxes for TOR usage
+The goal of this script is to secure debian based virtual machines for TOR usage.

 # Installation